A snapshot overview of schools in Moscow that are considered (although not necessarily chosen) by English-speaking expat parents.

 Click here to read our full review of the English International School

-A member of the Nord Anglia Education group, now incorporating a performing arts programme in collaboration with Julliard, New York and a STEAM programme designed with input from MIT.
+A member of the Nord Anglia Education group, now incorporating a performing arts programme in collaboration with Julliard, New York and a STEM programme designed with input from MIT.
 Classes taught in English to students from over 60 different nationalities.
+Very impressive IGCSE results and 100 per cent of graduates in the latest year published went on to university, including Oxford and Imperial College in the UK and other leading global universities.
 Inspected by the Independent Schools Inspectorate (ISI).

 Click here to read our full review of the International School of Moscow